Drug Possession Lawyer in Murfreesboro TN

 The severity of the penalties you may face vary greatly depending upon on the type of drug you are accused of possessing.
 You may be accused of selling or buying drugs from a confidential informant, or the transaction may have been video recorded.
 It is important to hire a competent lawyer that will help you find out exactly what evidence the state may or may not have against you.

-If you are in need of an experienced and determined drug crimes defense attorney, Wilson, Howser and Oliver is ready to defend you in court.
+If you are in need of an experienced and determined drug crimes defense attorney, Wilson, Howser, Oliver and Turner is ready to defend you in court.
 Contact us today to begin your free case assessment.